pieroxy/conkw/doc/INSTALL.md

 ### 4. Upgrade or reinstall the program

 The step 3 above will not do anything if conkw is already installed.
-To force installation to happen again, use the `--force-install` flag.
-If you edited and changed files in the `conf` directory, they will be kept and the new configuration will be installed as `config.jsonc.1` and/or `logging.properties.1` respectively.
+To force installation to happen again, use the `--upgrade` flag.
+If you edited and changed files in the `config` and/or `ui` directories, they will be kept and the new files will be installed as `whatever.file.1`.

-If you want to reset the configuration to the new install configuration, use the `--override-config-modifications` flag.
-This way, both files will be reset, and if you made changes to them, your version will be saved as `config.jsonc.1` and/or `logging.properties.1` respectively.
+If you want to reset the configuration to the new install configuration, use the `--override-config-files` flag.
+This way, both files will be reset, and if you made changes to them, your version will be saved as `whatever.file.1`, so nothing is really lost there.
+Same for the UI files with the `--override-default-ui` flag.